 - High staff turnover

-- No water pitcher or glass in room
+- No water pitcher or glass in the room

-- Patient is in the same position each and every time you come to see them
+- The patient is in the same position each and every time you come to see them

 - Developing pressure and skin sores

 - Unclean living environment

 - Oxygen runs out or canella is constantly misaligned

 - Facility equipment is not clean and in good repair